 | KaleTurnip greensCollardsSpinachBroccoliCornLettuce (raw cos or romaine)PeasBrussels sproutsGreen beansTangerines and tangerine juiceOranges and orange juiceOkraCeleryTomatoes and tomato juiceCarrotsPapayasMelons|| CornSpinachCollardsOranges and orange juiceLettuce (cos or romaine)TangerinesPeasGreen beansBroccoliCeleryPeachesCarrots|

 Eating fish adds omega-3 fatty acids.
 Omega-3 is associated with a decreased risk of wet macular degeneration.

 Protect Your Eyes from Ultraviolet (UV) Light and Blue Light

 The primary source of UV light is sun.
 Other sources include video display terminals, fluorescent lightning, xenon, and high intensity mercury vapor lamps (used for night sports and in high crime areas).
 Sun and very bright lights can worsen macular degeneration.
 You should use sunglasses that protect against blue/violet and UV light.
-You should also use these sunglasses on overcast or hazy days, since you can still be exposed to a lot of UV light.
+Sunglasses should be worn on overcast or hazy days, since you can still be exposed to a lot of UV light.
 UV protection is also available for clear lenses and doesn’t change the color of the glass.